Foiac/Foiac/README.md

 ## 😁 Hi there 👋

 I'm Caio França, and I love software developement and automation proccess (I'm Eletrical and Automation Engineer).
-I currently work as a Team Lead at F1rst Digita Service (Santander Brazil).
+I currently work as a Team Lead at F1rst DigitaL Service (Santander Brazil).
 With 6 year of experience with technology working with hardware development and software development on various exciting projects and explore different technologies.

 ## 🎯 Expertise 📈